siemens/cshargextcap/README.md

-- **Mac OS**: head over to our [releases](https://github.com/siemens/cshargextcap/releases/latest) page and download the `.tar.gz` archive for Darwin arm64.
+- **Mac OS**: head over to our [releases](https://github.com/siemens/cshargextcap/releases/latest) page and download the `.tar.gz` archive for Darwin/macos arm64 or amd64 (Intel).
   Extract the contained `cshargextcap` plugin binary and copy/move it to `/Applications/Wireshark.app/Contents/MacOS/extcap`.

 - **Windows**: head over to our